-Sudden or significant changes: Onset of loss or change of sensation in the genitals or changes in bowel/ bladder function requires immediate medical attention.
+Sudden or significant changes: Sudden change in genital sensation or in bowel/ bladder function requires immediate medical attention.

 Change in appearance: Changes in your penis appearance- redness, warmth, discharge and/or other skin changes may be indicators of infection.
 Swelling, discoloration/ bruising and lack of retraction of the foreskin in those who are not circumcised require immediate medical attention.
 Sometimes people are embarrassed that they have pain in their privates- however, it’s important to see your primary care physician or urologist if you have any of the above symptoms.
 The penis’s visibility is one of its best features, so if you have one and don’t inspect it on the regular, there’s no time like the present.